Need some last-minute Twitter tips for holiday Tweets?

 ‘Tis the season for eating.
 Whether your customers are big on baking, entertaining at cocktail parties, or just thinking a lot about yummy food – recipes tweets can be a big hit this time of year.

-Your Followers will appreciate that you’re thinking of their needs.
+Your Followers will love that you’re thinking of their needs.

-Whole Foods is brilliant at driving traffic to their recipe blog.
+Whole Foods is brilliant at driving traffic to its recipe blog.

 3 tips for recipe tweets: